 Every time I speak to anyone about Nerja, everyone has different favourite places.
 That’s because there are so many gems to explore, it can really be a different holiday every time.
 These are just my favourites and how we like to holiday -and they’re not very fancy!
 But I hope you find it useful in case you ever go or are planning to.

-It’s also worth mentiong how easy it is to do day trips, too – the Caves of Nerja are 15 minute bus ride away, the beautiful whitewashed town of Frigiliana is 10 minutes away, Granada an hour drive away, Malaga 40 minutes and Seville (read our city guide here) just three hours away (and the bus station is great in Nerja – I have used it so often).
+It’s also worth mentiong how easy it is to do day trips, too – the Caves of Nerja are 15 minute bus ride away (or the red train does a return trip from Torrecilla beach for 3 euros return), the beautiful whitewashed town of Frigiliana is 10 minutes away, Granada an hour drive away, Malaga 40 minutes and Seville (read our city guide here) just three hours away (and the bus station is great in Nerja – I have used it so often).
 And along the coast road are plenty of other great coastal towns too.

 Also I wanted to say that I have added a lot of links from Tripadvisor for restaurants, simply because they are so small and local that they don’t have a direct site.
 I am not endorsed by Tripadvisor, and generally don’t use it as prefer to make my own judgments of restaurants, but have linked to let you know the address and food offering!